nubenetes/awesome-kubernetes/README.md

 * [dzone: Terraform - IAC Tool](https://dzone.com/articles/terraform-iac-tool) See why Terraform's declarative approach to automation makes it a competitive tool for automating the creation of your infrastructure.
 * [dzone: Manage Multiple Environments With Terraform Workspaces](https://dzone.com/articles/manage-multiple-environments-with-terraform-worksp) Read this tutorial to learn about easily setting up Terraform to manage your CI/CD environments and create workspaces.
 * [udemy.com: Learn DevOps: Infrastructure Automation With Terraform](https://www.udemy.com/learn-devops-infrastructure-automation-with-terraform/)
+* [Dzone: Platform as Code With Openshift and Terraform](https://dzone.com/articles/platform-as-code-with-openshift-amp-terraform) Learn how to set up a pipeline workflow with Openshift and the Terraform infrastructure-as-code tool to configure builds and deployments.

 # Ansible
 * https://github.com/jdauphant/awesome-ansible